Beyond Ground States: Physics-Inspired Optimization of Excited States of Classical Hamiltonians: Introduction

 In this work, we introduce excited local quantum annealing (ExcLQA), a classical physics-inspired algorithm for identifying low-energy excited states in classical Hamiltonians.
 ExcLQA builds on local quantum annealing (LQA), a technique introduced in Ref.~\cite{bowles} that simulates an adiabatic evolution toward an Ising Hamiltonian while constraining the state to remain a product state.
-This approach has been reported to yield \textit{high-quality} solutions to quadratic unconstrained binary optimization problems and was later extended to integer variables using qudits~\cite{jansen_24}.
+This approach has been reported to yield \textit{high-quality} solutions to quadratic unconstrained binary optimization problems and was later extended to integer variables in Ref.~\cite{jansen_24} using an approach inspired by qudits.
 Here, we develop another extension to integer variables based on qubits.
 In addition, we incorporate a penalty term that increases the cost associated with low-energy configurations, raising not only the ground state but also excited states, with stronger penalization applied to states of lower energy.
 This penalty is controlled by a single hyperparameter, which allows the minimum of the cost function to be efficiently positioned near the target excitation level through binary search.
 While the specific penalty differs from the approach in Ref.~\cite{julia}, our method is motivated by the broader idea of penalizing low-energy configurations.
-We benchmark ExcLQA on the shortest vector problem (SVP), which consists of finding the shortest nonzero vector in a lattice.
+We first benchmark ExcLQA on 20-qubit Ising models with random all-to-all interactions.
+When the exact ground-state energy is provided, ExcLQA attains a solved ratio of $0.87$ for the first excited state, significantly outperforming state-of-the-art QUBO-based and tensor-network-based approaches.
+When only a lower bound on the ground-state energy is available, these approaches are not applicable, as they require knowledge of the exact ground-state configuration, whereas ExcLQA still achieves a solved ratio of $0.70$.
+By tuning the penalty hyperparameter, our algorithm can also target several higher excited states with similarly high success rates.
+We then turn to the shortest vector problem (SVP), which consists of finding the shortest nonzero vector in a lattice.
 This problem is commonly formulated as finding the first excited state of an Ising Hamiltonian, with the ground state encoding the trivial zero vector~\cite{bose_hubbard,joseph_map}.
 The SVP is proven to be $\afunc{NP}$-hard under randomized reductions~\cite{Peikert_red}, which underscores its computational intractability in high dimensions and its central role in the security of lattice-based post-quantum cryptography (PQC)~\cite{Peikert_red,lwe}.
 This makes the SVP an appropriate benchmark for assessing the strengths and limitations of ExcLQA.
-In our benchmarks, ExcLQA consistently achieves a solved ratio above 67\% for ranks up to 39, and is able to find exact solutions on some instances up to rank 46.
-However, scaling beyond this range remains challenging, as hyperparameter fine tuning becomes increasingly demanding, and due to the heuristic nature of the method, there is no guarantee of correctness even with optimized parameters.
+In our benchmarks, ExcLQA consistently achieves a solved ratio above $0.67$ for ranks up to 39, and is able to find exact solutions on some instances up to rank 46.
+Despite these encouraging results, scaling beyond this range remains challenging, as hyperparameter fine tuning becomes increasingly demanding, and due to the heuristic nature of the method, there is no guarantee of correctness even with optimized parameters.
 Therefore, our method does not pose any threat to PQC schemes, as the cryptographically relevant lattices have ranks around 400.